Myau5x/portfolio_resp/README.md

 - `portfolio.html` -- my portfolio, now empty
 - `contacts.html` -- form to contact me
 - `ctyle.css` -- contains some styles that overwrite default bootstrap styles
-- `images' -- contains photos used on website
+- `images` -- contains photos used on website

 ### What i used